-The positive terminal of the battery has a higher potential and negative terminal of battery has lower potential.
+The positive terminal of the battery has a higher potential and the negative terminal of the battery has a lower potential.
 Both ends of the terminal are connected with the resistive load to complete the closed-loop circuit.

 The energy is required to flow of electric current from higher potential (point A) into lower potential (point B).
 In between two given points, the occurring voltage is called a potential difference.

 What is the Difference Between Voltage and EMF (Electromotive Force)?

 EMF is nothing but the force.
 It is another form of energy.